RFK Jr.'s latest 'Make America Healthy Again' report calls for more scrutiny of vaccines and autism

-WASHINGTON (AP) — The Trump administration is imploring the nation's public health agencies to prioritize investigations of vaccine injuries, prescription drug use and the cause of autism in a new “Make America Healthy Again” report focused on children released Tuesday.
+WASHINGTON (AP) — The Trump administration is imploring the nation's public health agencies to prioritize investigations of vaccine injuries, prescription drug use and autism's causes in a new “Make America Healthy Again” report focused on children released Tuesday.

-Kennedy gathered with high-ranking Trump officials, including newly-appointed Centers for Disease Control and Prevention's acting director Jim O'Neill, to unveil the new report.
+Kennedy's renewed push, though, to investigate vaccine injuries could stir more uproar at the public health agencies he oversees, which have been upended by mass layoffs and disagreements over his controversial policies.

-“All Americans deserve to be healthy and we’re going to get there,” O'Neill said.
+Gathering with Trump officials on Tuesday to unveil the so-called “MAHA” report, Kennedy promised to “recast the entire program" used to investigate reported vaccine injuries.
+Currently the Centers for Disease Control and Prevention investigates injuries that are reported by individuals or providers.
+Kennedy has repeatedly criticized the current process.

-Kennedy's renewed push to investigate vaccine injuries could deepen a clash between Kennedy and the public health agencies he oversees, which have been upended by mass layoffs and disagreements over his controversial policies.
+People who report vaccine injuries “will be welcomed and we will learn everything we can about them so we can improve the safety of these products,” Kennedy said Tuesday.

 An earlier version of the report was first leaked and publicized in August.
 Slight changes have been made to the final draft, which was developed by a “MAHA” commission that included Kennedy and other members of the president's cabinet.
 Despite pledging “radical transparency,” the commission never held a public meeting ahead of the report's release.